Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Emergency Management, Environment and Society, Tropical/Hurricanes

-(0 reviews) - Description
+(1 rating) - Description

 - Ésta es la versión en español del módulo ¡Huracán a la vista!.
 Este módulo, que fue diseñado principalmente para los estudiantes de sexto a octavo grado, crea un escenario para presentar actividades de aprendizaje centradas en la ciencia y la seguridad en relación con los huracanes.
 La versión en español es una traducción de la versión de texto en inglés, sin las funciones multimedia, y, por tanto, es apropiada para aquellos estudiantes que tienen impedimentos visuales o cuyo sistema informático no cuenta con un alto ancho de banda.